 This City Bridge Trust funded project will engage older people (aged 55+) in London who support someone because of drug, medication or alcohol problems to co-design and deliver networks of peer support to other older people.

 The Recovery Partnership was formed in May 2011 by DrugScope, the Recovery Group UK and the Substance Misuse Skills Consortium to provide a new collective voice for the substance misuse sector.
-In 2015-16, Adfam will continue much of the excellent work carried out by DrugScope under the Recovery Partnership banner.
+Adfam has continued the excellent work carried out by DrugScope under the Recovery Partnership banner.

 Adfam is working to educate policy-makers, practitioners and service users about the risks posed to children by commonly used drug treatment medications, in light of a number of tragic incidents.

 Adfam was a partner in the ADEPIS programme, providing information and resources on drug education and prevention.

 This project centred around preventative work with drug using parents and their children, and also produced a learning pack for resilience work with young people and their families.

 Adfam’s criminal justice services aim to reduce the potential for substance related harm to prisoners, families and the wider community and to improve the potential for successful rehabilitation following a substance users release from custody.

 Adfam has conducted two projects with AVA's Stella Project exploring the relationship between substance misuse and domestic violence.

 The Grandparent Carers project looked at existing services in London and developed new ways of supporting grandparents who were bringing up their grandchildren because of parental substance misuse.

 Men, people in rural communities and those from minority ethnic backgrounds are under represented in the drug and alcohol family support sector.
 Including Diverse Families is a now completed three-year project which examines, and provides guidance and training around, this underdeveloped area.